aws-samples/automate-user-onboarding-for-fsi-with-generative-ai/README.md

 * Ensure that the [Anthropic Claude 3 Haiku Model is enabled in Amazon Bedrock by adding model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html#model-access-add).
 * Ensure that docker is running.
 This can be done by running the command `sudo docker info`.
 If Docker is running, information about Docker is displayed.

-> Please note: Under a set of assumptions made on a monthly basis, running this workload would have an estimated hourly cost of around $1.34.
+> Note: Under a set of assumptions made on a monthly basis, running this workload would have an estimated hourly cost of around $1.34.
 Make sure to check the pricing details for each individual service to understand the costs you may be charged for different usage tiers and resource configurations

 ## Setup